-My research is divided in two branches.
+My research is divided in three branches.
 The first branch focuses on questions related to activity space, health inequality, and social stratification.
-The second branch focuses on questions related to infectious diseases.
+The second branch focuses on infectious diseases.
 I am particularly interested in inequalities in mosquito-vector borne disease outcomes and human-mosquito interactions.
-From a methodological point of view, I am interested in leveraging spatial, GPS, and individual-level real-time data to understand inequality as a dynamic and relational process.
+From a methodological point of view, I am interested in leveraging spatial, GPS, and individual-level real-time data to understand the (re)production of inequality.

 I believe social reality is highly complex, thus we ought to understand it from a complex system and interdisciplinary perspective.
 This is reflected in my research, where I have collaborated with professionals from a wide range of disciplines including physics, medicine, or ecology.